Jasan33/eksamenchat/readme.md

-Within the Python tools I have used some packages, these can be accses through the .requirements file
+Within the Python tool I have used some packages, these can be accses through the .requirements file

 ## Installtions